 Dark Magenta Color Melt on Long Curly Hair

 Try a dark magenta color melt on long curly hair for full-blown vibrancy without the crazy maintenance.
-Achieving a magenta tone requires a lightening process on the hair, however allowing your roots to take a darker base, and melting the contrast of these colors allows low-maintenance roots, and all the vibrancy you need.
+Achieving a magenta hair color requires a lightening process, however allowing your roots to take a darker base, and melting the contrast of these colors allows low-maintenance roots, and all the vibrancy you need.

 Curly Long Hair Style

 The curly long hair style is for women who want to flaunt their natural texture.
-The trick is using the right moisturizing products such as Aveda’s Be Curly line.
+The trick to maintaining the style in this hair type is using the right moisturizing products such as Aveda’s Be Curly line.
 Refrain from shampooing daily.
 Instead, try to wash your hair every week.
 For styling, use Curl Enhancer by Aveda and diffuse on low heat bending over to create voluminous curls.

 Blonde Babylights with Curled Ends on Long Fine Hair

 Transform your hair with blonde babylights and curled ends on long fine hair to give a fuller dimension.
 Fine hair absolutely loves the fine weaves of a babylight.
 This way of micro-lighting allows a bright appearance but supernatural, allowing the contrast of your natural color to flow through.
 Finish off your new color by curling the ends to add some bounce and volume.